There are now 2 possible online modes for units:

 - Level 1 elective

-- Students are able to (1) demonstrate an understanding of tonal function through first and second level analysis; (2) demonstrate an understanding of the various functions of, and relationships between, the components of conventional thematic structure; (2) demonstrate an understanding of the techniques applied to, and relationships between, voices in contrapuntal music; (3) develop responses to the perceptual and notated features of musical rhythm; (4) perceive and respond to the relationship between melodic, harmonic, and rhythmic implications that underpin voice leading; (5) develop the confidence to participate in, and lead sessions in the pursuit of independent learning; (6) demonstrate understanding of the relationship in musical works between the part and the whole; (4) demonstrate well-developed aural discrimination of the perceptual and notated features of pitch and rhythm; and (5) demonstrate the achievement of outcomes (1)–(6) through oral presentation, performance, composition, musical direction, and analysis.
+- Students are able to (1) demonstrate an understanding of tonal function through first and second level analysis; (2) demonstrate an understanding of the various functions of, and relationships between, the components of conventional thematic structure; (3) develop responses to the perceptual and notated features of musical rhythm; (4) perceive and respond to the relationship between melodic, harmonic, and rhythmic implications that underpin voice leading; (5) develop the confidence to participate in, and lead sessions in the pursuit of independent learning; (6) demonstrate understanding of the relationship in musical works between the part and the whole; (4) demonstrate well-developed aural discrimination of the perceptual and notated features of pitch and rhythm; and (5) demonstrate the achievement of outcomes (1)–(6) through oral presentation, performance, composition, musical direction, and analysis.

 - Unit Coordinator(s)